equinor/create-dm-app/README.md

 ### 1) Create a new application

-using the command (you can change `my-app` to your application name)
+Using the command (you can change `my-app` to your application name)

 ```
 npx @development-framework/create-dm-app my-app